oracle-livelabs/oic/oic-gen3/features-2024/native-actions/create-function/create-function.md

 3. Select **func.py** file.
 On th eright hand side code editor sample boilerplate code is available.
 Replace the entire code with code snippet in the downloaded artifacts (func.py file) and save.

 4. Select the **requirements.txt** file.
-In the boilerplate code generated, replace the below snippet and save the code.
+In the boilerplate code generated, replace with the below snippet and save the code.

     ```
     <copy>
-    fdk>=0.1.36
+    fdk>=0.1.86
     oci
-    pandas
     openpyxl
-    xlrd
     </copy>
     ```